Get

 Are These Cats Good for Families? 👪

-The Scottish Fold is gentle, sweet, and an overall excellent companion.
-They make great pets for individuals and families, as they love to give and receive attention.
-Their calm, kind personalities make them patient with children; however, it is important to teach younger children boundaries and how to handle cats gently.
-While the Scottish Fold may tolerate accidental roughness once or twice, your cat may grow fearful or distrustful of younger children who don’t handle them properly.
+The Scottish Fold is gentle, sweet, and an overall excellent companion for the right owners, who understand their needs.
+They love to give and receive attention.
+Their calm, kind personalities mean they are often patient with children; however, it is important to teach younger children boundaries and how to handle cats gently under supervision, particularly keeping in mind that Scottish Folds often have painful joints, depending on the severity of their osteochondrodysplasia.

 Does This Breed Get Along With Other Pets? 🐶 😽

-Scottish Folds are friendly with other pets, assuming all animals involved have been socialized and introduced properly.
+Scottish Folds can be friendly with other pets, assuming all animals involved have been socialized and introduced properly.

 However, be aware of what animals you are trying to house together.
-If you bring home a bigger dog with a high prey drive, your dog may see the Scottish Fold as prey and may be inclined to chase.
-While the Scottish Fold is friendly and calm, they will certainly not appreciate being pursued around the house.
+If you bring home a bigger dog with a high prey drive, your dog may see the Scottish Fold as prey and may be inclined to chase or play rough.
+While the Scottish Fold is friendly and calm, they will certainly not appreciate being pursued around the house, especially if their mobility is impaired.

 divider 1 paws